alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 will even meet these qualifications.
 They apply, the truly excellent ones (or the lucky ones) (or actually, both) get accepted into the Ph.D. program, and they start their new life.
-About 14% of Berkeley CS undergrads go to graduate school (counting masters programs), and I'd say this is actually the top 14% of the major.
+About 14% of Berkeley CS undergrads go to graduate school (counting master's programs), and I'd say this is actually the top 14% of the major.
 Maybe top 20%, if you want to be safe.

-A quarter of these students will drop out of the program.
+A quarter of these students will drop out of the PhD program.
 That's the percentage that leave CMU, circa 2014.

-You need incredible talent and dedication to even get into a program as good as CMU, to make it through the application filter, and a quarter of them won't finish.
+You need incredible talent and dedication to even get into a program as good as CMU's, to make it through the application filter, and a quarter of them won't finish.

 People call academia an ivory tower, but if anything it's an ivory spire.
 The top high schoolers are average undergrads.
 The top undergrads are average graduate students.
 The top graduate students are average professors.
-Some get a tenure-track job and some don't.
-The ones who do need to prove they deserve tenure.
+Some get a tenure-track job and some don't, and the ones who do need to prove they deserve tenure.
 Meanwhile, everyone competes for grant money to fund the next wave of grad students.
 It keeps going.
 There is no top to the spire, because the people who make it high enough have become so